mediadrop/mediadrop/doc/user/admin/settings.rst

 *Thumbnails:*

-When adding media that is being hosted on YouTube, Vimeo, or Google Video, MediaCore CE will automatically fetch the Title and Duration of the media item from the appropriate website.
+When adding media that is being hosted on YouTube, Vimeo, or a similar platform, MediaCore CE will automatically fetch the Title and Duration of the media item from the appropriate website.
 Furthermore, MediaCore CE can be configured to automatically fetch the thumbnail images from these services, in the event